 Description

-The buildings are set south of Dunadry Hotel and Country Club, with the mill abutting hotel accommodation to the north.
-A river runs to the south of the site, with a sluice gate beyond and a canted cast-iron bridge spanning the river.
-The mill-house faces an access road with a random rubble wall surmounted by fencing.
+The buildings are set to the south of Dunadry Hotel and Country Club, with the mill abutting hotel accommodation to the north.
+A river runs to the south of the site with a sluice gate, spanned by a canted cast-iron bridge.
+The house faces an access road with a random rubble wall surmounted by a fence.
 A pair of circular random rubble gate pillars with coping stands to the north.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.